In 2025 we are looking at authorship in XR with a focus on the process of an academic user constructing a spatial arrangements of knowledge.

 Our specific case is for the user to produce an ‘article’/‘volume’ for the upcoming ‘The Future of Text 6’ presented in a spatial manner.
 This should include sources from previous volumes and select ACM Hypertext papers in a process of creating an academic annotated bibliography, not simply plain text.
 We maintain a DevLog to track work after the 1st Quarter Presentation.

-This work is part funded by the Alfred P. Sloan Foundation
+This code is funded by the Alfred P. Sloan Foundation